Homemade Chocolate Cake is a moist, rich dessert with an amazing buttercream frosting. If you love chocolate, you will LOVE this cake.

 Changed the name to Homemade Chocolate Cake.
 Recipe is the same.

 I’ve also included a quick lesson on how to correctly measure all-purpose flour and helpful baking tips.

 THE MAIN INGREDIENT

 The main ingredient in both the cake and the frosting is unsweetened cocoa powder.

 This recipe calls for one cup of boiling water.
 It helps make the cake fluffy, intensifies the chocolatey flavor, and reacts with the baking powder and baking soda to create a higher rise.

 To get the correct amount of all-purpose flour for this recipe (1-3/4 cups), it must be sifted, spooned and leveled.
 Doing this will make the flour light and perfect for baking.

-Using packed flour will make baked goods (including cakes) to thick and dry with a gross taste.
+Packed flour makes baked goods (including cakes) thick and dry with a gross taste.